Matt-Audu/Production-deployment/README.md

 This project involves containerizing a FastAPI backend service that is scalable and production ready.
 The application is configured to expose prometheus metrics for observability and monitoring.
 Built, tested and deployed using GitHub Actions.

 ### Multi Stage Build
 Made use of Multi stage build in my docker file that reduced my application size to 260MB.
-I prioritised the use of slim based images that are lightweight and run faster builds.
+I prioritised the use of slim base images that are lightweight and run faster builds.
 Configured docker to run the container as `appuser` and not root, which is a best practice for security.

 ```
 FROM python:3.12-slim AS builder